-Serbia: Due to the damage caused by the floods Electric Power Industry of Serbia forced to purchase electricity from abroad1.
-August 2014. / News Serbia Energy
+Serbia: Due to the damage caused by the floods Electric Power Industry of Serbia forced to purchase electricity from abroad, News Serbia Energy

 From May15th, when an emergency was declared due to severe floods in Serbia until the beginning of July, Electric Power Industry of Serbia has imported 488 kilowatt-hours of electricity in the amount of 20 MEUR.
 Therehardly was any import before the emergency, because winter was not cold and there was no need for that.

 However, the EPS flooding capacity for the electricity production and coal have caused the increasedelectricityimport in orderto allow the normal supply of consumers.
 Another reason why EPS imports large quantities at this momentis that it is cheaper during the summer.
 Now the electricity can be found at a price of 46 to 47 EUR per megawatt hour, while in the winter it can reach a price of 80 to 100 EUR.
 The EPSaim is to make the coal reservesduring the winter from which it is produced 70 percent of electricity.
 In fact, it is well known that a large number of citizens in Serbia heated by electricityand itsconsumption is much higherin the winter, and it should provide sufficient coalquantities in order to reduce the possible electricity import during this period at the lowest possible extent.